 Black Friday is rapidly approaching!
-With the clock counting down on the arrival of the 29th November, many eCommerce sites may be rushing to discount their goods and preparing their warehouses for a flurry of orders.
+With the clock counting down to the arrival of the 26th November, many eCommerce sites are rushing to discount their goods and prepare their warehouses for a flurry of orders.

-No longer just an annual event for the high street; Black Friday and the weekend leading up to Cyber Monday are a vital time within the eCommerce calendar, an opportunity to reap sales and make a profit before the run-up to Christmas.
+No longer just an annual event for high street stores, Black Friday and the weekend through to Cyber Monday is a vital time in the eCommerce calendar.
+It’s an opportunity to reap sales and make a profit in the lead up to Christmas.

-Promising record-breaking sales; Black Friday offers the chance to be discovered within an audience of shoppers keen to grab a bargain.
-We have put together a selection of top tips; as well as a reliable Black Friday eCommerce strategy to help you have a successful and profitable Black Friday.
+Promising record-breaking sales, Black Friday offers the chance to be discovered by an audience of shoppers who are keen to grab a bargain.
+We’ve put together a selection of top tips for your Black Friday eCommerce strategy to help you have a successful and profitable sales event.

-This annual event, Black Friday originated in America and is typically held on the Friday following Thanksgiving.
-Important for not just eCommerce sites; Black Friday and its counterpart Cyber Monday are essential for retailers wanting to keep up with the changing habits of their customers.
+This annual event originated in America and is typically held on the Friday immediately after Thanksgiving.
+It’s important for not just eCommerce sites as Black Friday, and its counterpart Cyber Monday, are essential for retailers who want to keep up with the changing habits of their customers.

-With record-breaking sales, the Black Friday weekend is known to surpass and break both traffic and sales figures of that of the pre-Christmas shopping.
+With record-breaking sales, the Black Friday weekend is known to surpass and break both traffic and sales figures of pre-Christmas shopping.

-What feels like a recent creation, you can be excused from thinking that Black Friday sale is a modern development.
-For those asking the question, when did Black Friday become a thing?
-You would be surprised that the history of Black Friday roots all the way to the 19th Century with American president Abraham Lincoln.
-The foundations of this event were formed through the decision to make the last Thursday of November into a national holiday; becoming what we now know as Thanksgiving.
-With Black Friday marking the beginning of the Christmas season; the American national holiday was created in the 1950s and has become as iconic to Thanksgiving as pumpkin pie and stuffed turkey.
+The foundations of this event were formed through the decision to make the last Thursday of November into a national holiday, becoming what we now know as Thanksgiving.
+With Black Friday marking the beginning of the Christmas season, the American national holiday was created in the 1950s and has become as iconic to Thanksgiving as pumpkin pie and stuffed turkey.

-A named coined and came as the aftermath of 24 September 1869, where the US gold market crashed and Wall Street, in turn, become bankrupt, Black Friday.
-The term Black Friday was later printed for the first time on paperback in 1966 in the American Philatelist, a magazine dedicated to stamp collectors.
+A name was coined and came in the aftermath of 24th September 1869, where the US gold market crashed and Wall Street, in turn, became bankrupt, Black Friday.
+The term Black Friday was later printed for the first time on paperback in 1966 in the American Philatelist, a magazine dedicated to stamp collectors’.

 When it comes to evaluating the success of Black Friday, we look at the results to see whether your eCommerce site can afford to miss out on this opportunity.

-Research and reports have shown that the amount generated throughout the Black Friday and Cyber Monday weekend came to a staggering £1.49 billion.
-A large and impressive cash injection; propping up the UK economy, with a large proportion of those sales coming from online purchases.
+Research and reports have shown that the amount generated throughout the Black Friday and Cyber Monday weekend came to a staggering £6 billion.
+What’s more, is that a large proportion of those sales comes from online purchases.

-Black Friday in 2018 saw the movement.
-Shifting away from bricks and mortar, turning instead to their tablets and mobiles in the hunt for a bargain.
-Although the number of online sales were much higher than in previous years; the amount spent on each transaction was considerably lower, showing a change in consumer attitudes.
+Black Friday has seen a shift away from brick and mortar shops as shoppers turn instead to their tablets and mobiles in the hunt for a bargain.
+Although the number of online sales were much higher than in previous years, the amount spent on each transaction was considerably lower, showing a change in consumer attitudes.

-Not just hunting for a bargain, consumers are also less inclined to make a splurge and instead preferring smaller ‘treat’ products.
+Not just hunting for a bargain, consumers are also less inclined to make a splurge and instead prefer smaller ‘treat’ products.

 When it comes to preparing your online store for Black Friday; we have put together some top tips for preparing your online business.
 As well as, a reliable and effective Black Friday eCommerce strategy that you would be foolish to ignore.

-To succeed throughout the Black Friday weekend; coming up with a set of enticing and inspiring offers to gain more traffic to your site is essential.
-No longer able to simply offer 15% off or 20% off, consumers are looking for a bargain they can’t find elsewhere.
+To succeed throughout the Black Friday weekend, coming up with a set of enticing and inspiring offers to gain more traffic to your site is essential.
+You can no longer simply offer 15% off or 20% off, consumers are looking for a bargain they can’t find elsewhere.

 In an interview with journalists, Asos chief exec Nick Beighton described Black Friday 2018 as disappointing.
-Offering only 20% discount across their online marketplace, he explained that they were uncompetitive in comparison to their competitors.
+Offering only a 20% discount across their online marketplace, Nick Beighton explained that they were uncompetitive in comparison with other eCommerce sites.

-Along with creating compelling offers that customers will want to part with their hard-earned cash for, it is also recommended developing a marketing strategy a month in advance.
+Along with creating compelling offers that customers will want to part with their hard-earned cash for, you also need to develop a marketing strategy in advance.

-Instead of running all your promotions at the same time, consider leaking promotions throughout the month of November spread them out, with emails about early sales and countdowns to create a sense of urgency.
+Instead of running all your promotions at the same time, consider leaking promotions throughout the month of November to spread them out, with emails about early sales and countdowns to create a sense of urgency.
 This will pace them and thereby help you to gain momentum in driving sales.

 Start by releasing offers at the beginning of the month.
-In doing this, you can capture those potential shoppers after they have been paid while also capturing shoppers who are less patient and looking to make an impulse purchase.
+In doing this, you can capture shoppers after they have been paid, whilst also capturing users who are less patient and who are looking to make an impulse purchase.

 To generate a buzz around your Black Friday strategy, consider following these steps to create momentum:

-You have taken the time to work out what promotions and discounts you intend to offer your customers and have decided how long after the Black Friday weekend you intend on running your sale.
-It’s now advised to begin advertising as early as possible.
+Now that you’ve taken the time to work out what promotions and discounts you intend to offer your customers and have decided how long before and after the Black Friday weekend you intend on running them, it’s best to begin advertising as early as possible.

 For those companies wanting to use Google Ads to generate traffic over the Black Friday weekend, here are some top tips to keep in mind: